ASACHIT/IMG-Background-Remover/Readme.md

 ## Features

-- Removes background just with 1 command in 1 second
+- In a couple seconds, removes the background with just one command.
-- Supports both IMAGE File and Direct Image Url
+- Both IMAGE FILE and DIRECT IMAGE URI are supported.
 - user can define output format
-- user can define resolution of image they want
+- user can provide image resolution
 - Background color, image can be masked
 - Output image Can be Cropped
 - Cross platform
-- Everything can be done just with simple commands 😉😜
+- Everything can be done with just a few commands 😉😜

 Found a bug ? or got an error? okay Feel Open to [open an issue](https://github.com/ASACHIT/background-remover/issues)😅